fkztw/blog/content/posts/poetry-pip-pyproject-toml.md

 ## Pros

-- It locks the dependency and generate `poetry.lock` file just like `pipenv`
+- It locks the dependency and generates `poetry.lock` file just like `pipenv`
 - The reason why I use `poetry` instead of `pipenv`:
     - During my last job, we use `pipenv` at first.
     - One day, we encountered a strange bug which only showed on the production machine.